 Everybody knows about the 1919 World Series and how eight men from the Chicago White Sox became known as the Black Sox.
 Scandals are not a new thing in baseball, just look at Pete Rose, the Houston Astros, and that’s just to name a few.
 When you do a little digging through you find a lot more possible dirt, even during the World War 1 era of Baseball.

 World War I’s terrible effect on baseball’s economy had cut the players’ pay in half and these players were not paid at the exorbitant rate of today’s guys.
 Actually, the 1919 season had been unofficially canceled and most players expected to be drafted when the World Series ended.

-Back at this time in baseball’s history gamblers often wondered around the stands taking bets.
+Back at this time in baseball’s history, gamblers often wandered around the stands taking bets.
 Gamblers and players mingled freely throughout baseball’s early years, staying in the same hotels and frequenting the same bars, restaurants and pool halls.
 The players were middle-class wage earners in those days and had much in common with the gambling set.
-It’s hard to fathom a world where the players would not have been tempted by an easy buck.
+It’s hard to fathom a world where an easy buck would not have tempted the players.

 Not often told is baseball’s first gambling scandal occurred all the way back in 1865.
 A player in the first World Series in 1903 was offered a $10,000 bribe but did not accept.
 There was also talk that the 1914 and 1917 World Series had been fixed.
 Remember during World War 1 racetracks were closed because of war-time restrictions and that caused a huge spike in gambling on baseball.